canisy/canisy/README.md

 - 👋 Hi, I’m @canisy
 - 👀 I’m interested in Machine Learning, Cryptography, Web Scraping
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python(Flask & Django), Kotlin(Android Studio), HTML & CSS
+- ❌ Cannot use SQL, can only use json & yml as database.
 - 💞️ I’m looking to collaborate on None
-- 📫 How to reach me None
+- 📫 How to reach me: None

 <!---
 canisy/canisy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.